 We then describe the proposed sensing model, assuming a single target at a distance $R$ from the transmitter moving at a speed $v$.
 As a result, the received echo signal is delayed by $\tau = 2R/c$ with a Doppler shift of $f_D \triangleq f_c (2v/c)$, where $f_c$ is the carrier frequency.
 The bandwidth of the OFDM symbol, $B$, corresponds to a delay resolution of $\Delta\tau = 1/B$.
 The duration of the OFDM symbol is $T = (K + K_G)/B$ leading to a Doppler resolution of $\Delta f_D = \frac{B}{(K + K_G)M}$.
 The delay and Doppler of the target, $\tau$ and $f_D$, can be represented using $\Delta \tau$ and $\Delta f_D$, respectively:

-where $(n_0,~v_0)$ are the integer delay and Dopper to be estimated.
-The fractional delay and Doppler, $n_\epsilon \in (0, 1)$ and $v_\epsilon \in (-1/2, 1/2)$, are often out of the scope of estimation due to the radar resolution issues.
-However, their effects on the estimation of the parameters of interest, $(n_0,~v_0)$, need to be taken into account.
+where $(n^*, v^*)$ denote the normalized delay and Doppler parameters, and $(n_0, v_0)$ are their integer parts, respectively.
+In this paper, we focus on the integer parts of the parameter estimates as the fractional delay and Doppler, $n_\epsilon \in (0, 1)$ and $v_\epsilon \in (-1/2, 1/2)$, are often out of the scope of estimation due to the radar resolution issues.
+Moreover, in practical implementations, the time-efficient 2D-FFT algorithm is adopted whose outputs are integer delay and Doppler bins.
+However, the effects of the fractional parts on the estimation of the parameters of interest, $(n_0, v_0)$, need to be taken into account.

-After removing the CP, the time-domain signal at the $n$-th time slot of the $m$-th OFDM symbol can be expressed as:
+After removing the CP, the time-domain signal at the {$n$-th time slot} of the $m$-th OFDM symbol can be expressed as \cite[Eqn 5]{isac_waveform_design}: